Skip to content

 Key takeaways

-1PRIME transforms your plan into a concrete Story Card each morning
+story-1PRIME transforms your plan entry into a concrete Story Card

-2GATE’s HOLD decision is a hard block — the day doesn’t ship broken code
+story-2GATE’s HOLD decision is a hard block — the story doesn’t ship broken code

-4SCRIBE’s context documents let FORGE build on previous days accurately
+story-4SCRIBE’s context documents let FORGE build on previous stories accurately

 Next steps